 - Drain the grease off of the beef mixture and add to a medium sized bowl.

-- Add the beans to the beef mixture and stir.
+- Add the beans and chili powder to the beef mixture and stir.
 Set aside.

 - Spray a cast iron skillet with non-stick spray or wipe with butter.